 Can we end this notion once and for all, please?
 Young Prince George Of Cambridge, son of Prince William and Catherine, is what one might call a hypnobaby (a baby born to a mother using HypnoBirthing techniques) which was confirmed by the HypnoBirthing Institute after his birth.
 So too are his younger siblings Princess Charlotte and Prince Louis.
 Each time time the Duchess of Cambridge was pregnant, the press brought out “breaking news” that Kate would be breaking protocol with a new fad called HypnoBirthing.
 So let’s clarify things…

 For those of you still frowning “Hypno..what?!”, HypnoBirthing as a philosophy and birth technique has been around for over 30 years, since Marie Mongan, founder of the HypnoBirthing Institute wrote her first book HypnoBirthing™ – A Celebration Of Life.
 Over the last three decades, the institute has trained thousands of practitioners around the globe who in turn have taught thousands of mothers-to-be the forgotten art (and birth right) of calm, fear-free, intuitive, comfortable birth.
-While HypnoBirthing as a formalised concept began with Marie Mongan, meditation and self-hypnosis goes back centuries.
+While HypnoBirthing as a formalised concept began with Marie Mongan, meditation and self-hypnosis go back centuries.
 In fact, the concept of hypnosis, established by Franz Mesmer in the 1800s, was simply a discovery of something the brain already does - shifting its waves to alpha and theta patterns - when daydreaming, in meditation and during our sleep cycles.
 This is a state that women since time immemorial have been entering when birthing in a calm, safe, nurturing environment with natural hormones flowing.

 The teaching in HypnoBirthing that birth is also not meant to be painful originates from revelations made by British obstetrician Grantly Dick-Reid in the 1920s when, through observing mothers experiencing painless birth, he discovered what he called the fear-tension-pain syndrome.
 His ideas were ridiculed by other practitioners who subscribed to teachings that pain in birth was a physiological given and necessity, derived from a belief in the “Curse of Eve”.
 Those who believe that this “curse” was placed on all women by God might be interested to know that it was, however, only introduced to religious texts by Pope Clement Alexandria (circa 150-215AD) during the patristic era which aggressively sought to restrict the influence of women in civil society (including medicine women, healers and midwives).
-It’s high time we ditch this patriarchal notion ladies.
+It’s high time we ditch this patriarchal and very self-limiting belief ladies.

 Grantly Dick-Reid’s “unscientific” ideas have now been found to be entirely accurate.
 So, far from being mothering mumbo jumbo, HypnoBirthing is in fact an enlightening course that returns empowered birth to the women.
 Its results are proving so powerful that England’s NHS is now training up its midwives in the techniques so that they too can support mothers this way.